viditsinghal2406-dotcom/crypto-crash-early-warning/README.md

-A data-driven framework to identify **high-risk crypto market regimes**

-using drawdowns and a composite risk index built from volume, volatility,
+A data-driven framework to identify **high-risk crypto market regimes** using drawdowns and a composite risk index built from volume, volatility,and price behavior.

-and price behavior.